-The Sharon Academy does not discriminate on the basis of a student's, applicant's, employee's, former employee's or his/her family member's actual or perceived race, color, ancestry, national origin, ethnic origin, creed, religion, gender, gender identity, sex (including pregnancy), sexual orientation, marital/civil union status, age, military/uniformed service or veteran's status, disability, genetic information (including family medical history), crime victims or other legally protected classification in the provision and administration of its activities, services, educational programs and policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs, and access provided to the public, in accordance with and to the limits of applicable requirements of state and federal laws.
+The Sharon Academy does not discriminate on the basis of a student's, applicant's, employee's, former employee's or their family member's actual or perceived race, color, ancestry, national origin, ethnic origin, creed, religion, gender, gender identity, sex (including pregnancy), sexual orientation, marital/civil union status, age, military/uniformed service or veteran's status, disability, genetic information (including family medical history), crime victims or other legally protected classification in the provision and administration of its activities, services, educational programs and policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs, and access provided to the public, in accordance with and to the limits of applicable requirements of state and federal laws.

 TSA complies with the American with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, as well as other applicable state and federal laws with respect to accommodating individuals with disabilities.
-TSA provides special education to eligible students in accordance with the School's special education approval from the State of Vermont in the categories of Specific Learning Disability and Other Health Impairment, state and federal legal requirements, the School's policies and in coordination with the student's school district.
+TSA provides special education to eligible students in accordance with the School's special education approval from the State of Vermont in all Special Education categories, state and federal legal requirements, the School's policies and in coordination with the student's school district.